steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

 ## Tun Interface

-For simple illustration i will start with using the OSI layer to show how the data flows
+For simple illustration, i will start with using the OSI layer to show how the data flows

 <img src="/assets/images/network-tunnel/osi.png">

-Each of our operating system do have a network device interface and virtual network interface, this can be viewed by either using `ip` command or `ifconfig`
+Each of our operating systems, do have a network device interface and virtual network interface, this can be viewed by either using `ip` command or `ifconfig`

 ```shell
 $ ip addr